Year of entry 2024

 - International fees

-Many of the most serious environmental and social problems that we face can be traced to root causes in our economic system.
-Globally, we’re moving towards a more sustainable way of living — and impacts on the environment have become pertinent challenges each and every nation is facing.
-That’s why experts in ecological economics are in huge demand to help resolve the bigger issues in everything from carbon emissions to deforestation, overfishing to species extinctions.
+Many of the most serious environmental and social problems we face can be traced to root causes in our economic system.
+Experts in ecological economics are in huge demand to help solve these problems, which range from the climate emergency to deforestation, from rising inequality to declining public services.

 Our Ecological Economics MSc will equip you with the expertise and skills in understanding how economic activity gives rise to environmental and social problems and be introduced to the main tools to tackle them.
 This course challenges conventional thinking and introduces a real-world approach to teaching economics, focusing on critical problems whilst integrating a wide range of different perspectives.

-This means you’ll be learning industry-relevant, topical knowledge and developing a specialist skill set sought after by reputable corporations worldwide, opening the door to many career paths in areas like climate change, conservation, research, resource management and beyond.
+This means you’ll be learning knowledge and developing a specialist skill set sought after by employers worldwide, opening the door to many career paths in areas like sustainability, policymaking, research, resource management — and beyond.

 Why study at Leeds:

-- Advance your knowledge and skills in critical areas in ecological economics including the value of ecosystem services and managing an economy without growth.
+- Advance your knowledge and skills in critical areas in ecological economics including policies to achieve sustainability and how to manage an economy without growth.

-- Tailor your degree to suit your career interests with a broad selection of optional modules available in industry-relevant topics like climate change, econometrics, global economic coordination and behavioural economics.
+- Tailor your degree to suit your career interests with a broad selection of optional modules available in topics like macroeconomics, environmental policy, global economic coordination, human wellbeing, the biosphere and behavioural economics.

 - Experience excellent practical and theoretical teaching delivered by a programme team who are leading economists and social scientists from within the School of Earth and Environment and the Leeds University Business School.